Betterez/btrz-simple-dao/README.md

 node >= v6.11.1

 ## Change log
+  * 2.6.3 - Aggregate operations now pass the `allowDiskUse` option instead of `allowDiskUsage` (which had no effect)

-  * 2.6.2 - Removed now unnecesary forcing updatedAt.value datetime to be UTC.
+  * 2.6.2 - Removed now unnecessary forcing updatedAt.value datetime to be UTC.

   * 2.6.1 - Forced updatedAt.value datetime to be UTC.